costinchelu/DOCS/Java Elements/Java Basics.md

 The String class is an immutable class whereas StringBuffer and StringBuilder classes are mutable.

-StringBuilder is more efficient than StringBuffer, but it is not synchronized (not thread safe).
-StringBuffer is thread safe.
+- StringBuilder is more efficient (for processing operations) than StringBuffer, but it is not synchronized (not thread safe).
+- StringBuffer is thread safe.
+- String is the least efficient.

 ## float vs BigDecimal